Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/README.md

 The workflow has been enhanced with a structured conversation flow that guides users through a comprehensive product development process.
 It consists of three main phases, each with specific topics that must be covered:

+### Conversation Flow and Document Generation

+The system is designed to engage in conversation with the user until either:

+1. **User Explicitly Requests Document Generation**
+   - The system checks for phrases like "generate document", "create PRD", etc.
+   - If the user requests document generation, the system checks if all required topics have been covered
+   - If topics are missing, it informs the user and continues the conversation
+   - Only when all topics are covered will it generate the document

+2. **AI Determines Enough Information Has Been Gathered**
+   - Each expert prompt explicitly instructs to "Don't move to the next topic until the current one is sufficiently defined"
+   - The system tracks topic completion throughout the conversation
+   - When all topics for a stage are completed, the AI will suggest generating a document
+   - The AI will ask for explicit confirmation before generating any document

+3. **Verification Before Moving On**
+   - All three expert prompts include instructions to verify with the user before concluding
+   - The Product Manager prompt: "Before concluding, verify with the user if all requirements are accurately captured.
+When the user is satisfied, ask if they would like to generate the final PRD document..."
+   - The UX Designer prompt: "Before concluding, verify all UX decisions with the user and ensure alignment with the product vision.
+When the user is satisfied, ask if they would like to generate the final UX Design Document..."
+   - The Software Architect prompt: "Before concluding, verify the technical approach with the user and ensure it meets all requirements from previous stages.
+When the user is satisfied, ask if they would like to generate the final Software Specification document."

+4. **Document Storage**
+   - Each expert's document is saved in both the root directory (e.g., `PRD.md`) and the scripts directory (e.g., `scripts/prd.txt`)
+   - The Product Manager's document is saved as `scripts/prd.txt` for Task Master compatibility
+   - The UX Designer's document is saved as `scripts/ux_design.txt`
+   - The Software Architect's document is saved as `scripts/software_spec.txt`
+   - When all stages are complete, a comprehensive document combining all three experts' outputs is generated and saved as `comprehensive_specification.md` and `scripts/comprehensive_specification.txt`

 ### 1. Product Definition (AI Product Manager)

 The Product Manager guides you through defining your product vision and requirements.